oroinc/documentation/backend/integrations/import-export/domain-model.rst

 **Description:**

-Th context interface provides an interface for accessing different kinds of data and is shared during the import/export operation processing.
+The context interface provides an interface for accessing different kinds of data and is shared during the import/export operation processing.

 The following data are available to access: